 You can create specific policies (again unintentionally) which discriminate against certain “protected classes” of people; and, thus, violate Fair Housing Laws.

-If you show up in court without those items, it is your word against the tenants’.
+If you show up in court without those items, it is your word against the residents’.
 Unfortunately, that is a situation where you will not win.
-To avoid this type of issue happening, make sure you do a great job documenting everything before a tenant moves into the home.
+To avoid this type of issue happening, make sure you do a great job documenting everything before a resident moves into the home.

 Judges don’t think this is a silly act to get someone out.
 Someone could owe you thousands of dollars and still sue you, and in this situation, they would win.
 It’s hard to believe.
 It is crucial for you to know and abide by your landlord-tenant law.
 It’s not uncommon to hear judges say, “Not knowing the law is not an excuse for not following it.”

 Now that you know the things to avoid, let’s take a closer look at some helpful tips to prevent lawsuits.

 Of course, you’ll want to make sure you have insurance to cover any property damage, but you should also have the proper liability insurance as well.
 Having sufficient insurance will help protect landlords from any potential legal action taken against them by a resident.